Armannnnnnnn1/Power-Systems-Scripts/README.md

 ConvertingImpedance: Simple script to change base in per unit systems if a component does not match with the specified Vbase and/or Sbase.

-NRaph: Load Flow project using the Newton Raphson method for a more efficient iterative process than Gauss Seidel method.
+NTRaph: Load Flow project using the Newton Raphson method for a more efficient iterative process than Gauss Seidel method.
 Use Power Injection mismatch and Jacobian matrix to create updated guesses.
 This usually produces convergence in very low iteration counts.
-I plan on updating this script with MATPower to improve initializations and allow for handling of higher bus count system.
+Updated with MatPower TestingScript.m.
+Tested with (IEEE 200 bus and 30 bus systems)